projectyumo/USC-AI-Sustainability-Challenge-2023/README.md

 ## Project Summary
 By combining drone data collection, advanced AI analytics, and a robust data dashboard, we at **EcoScan Technologies** provide advanced data and analytics to better monitor, predict, and protect vulnerable ecosystems.
 Our AI-powered software analyzes data from drone imagery to identify various native and invasive plant species, predict plant health, identify fire risks, and monitor soil properties.

+## Results
+The plain results can be viewed in our results/ folder

 ## Running the Code
 Running the code will require a couple of API Keys.
 Please set them up at the following:
 1. https://openai.com/blog/openai-api